 Benefits for Founders and Agencies

-Founders benefit by turning ideas into functional prototypes rapidly, facilitating early user feedback and product-market fit.
-Agencies leverage no-code to serve clients cost-effectively, customize solutions swiftly, and scale offering portfolios without expanding engineering teams.
+- Scalability for Agencies: Agencies leverage no-code to serve clients cost-effectively, customize solutions swiftly, and scale offering portfolios without expanding engineering teams.

 Limitations and Opportunities

+No-code platforms have constraints in handling highly complex, custom solutions.
+They may face limits on scalability, performance, and integration depth compared to traditional development.
 However, this landscape opens opportunities for hybrid approaches combining no-code with custom code, enabling teams to balance speed and complexity.
-Skilled users can push no-code boundaries by creatively debugging workflows and extending platforms with APIs, increasing applicability for founders and agencies alike.
+Skilled users can push no-code boundaries by creatively debugging workflows and extending platforms with APIs.

 How Imagine.bo Simplifies App Creation